PeteCookson/Devaki-Yoga/README.md

 * Three different pages.
 * Schedule for classes, and information about the teachers.
-* Insirational images and original content.
+* Inspirational images and original content.
 * Links to social media, email and phone.

 ## Structure Plane